t-brandt/orvara/README.rst

 Examples
 --------
-To run a quick test using the test data and test config.txt in orvara/tests, I would cd to the root directory of orvara, then run the following
+To run a quick test using the test data and test config.ini in orvara/tests, I would cd to the root directory of orvara, then run the following

 .. code-block:: bash